 These projects were entitled ‘An ethnohistory of Gaelic Ulster, 1500–1700’ (Dr Gerard Farrell, Trinity College Dublin) and ‘The Goldsmiths Company of London and the Londonderry Plantation under James I’ (Dr David Heffernan, Queen’s University Belfast).

 The current Hunter Scheme (Fellowships) is drawing to a close in Winter 2018.
-It is expected that a new call will open in Spring 2019.
+It is expected that a new call will open in 2019.
 Please join the Academy mailing list and select grants to receive notifications and updates

 Find Out More

 Should you have any questions or require further information on this grant scheme, please email firstname.lastname@example.org